plan-systems/permissions-model/README.md

 3. The user's SKI generates a master symmetric encryption key for that channel.
 4. The user's SKI encrypts the master key with their keypair.
 5. The user writes their public key to the key channel, under their user namespace.
+6. The user writes their signature verification key to the key channel, under their user namespace.
-6. The user writes the encrypted master key to the key channel, under their user namespace.
+7. The user writes the encrypted master key to the key channel, under their user namespace.
 (This step is not strictly necessary for the initial user but making it uniform for all users makes re-keying less complicated).

 When a peer wants to write an encrypted block of data:
 1. PLAN passes the SKI the data to be encrypted and the encrypted master symmetric key block for the channel.
 2. The SKI decrypts the master key using its private key for that channel.
 3. The SKI uses the master key to encrypt the data.
-4. The SKI uses the user's key to sign the encrypted data.
+4. The SKI uses the user's signing key to sign the encrypted data.
 4. The SKI returns the encrypted/signed data to PLAN.
 5. PLAN writes this encrypted/signed data to the PDI.